What is the Youth Apprentice Program?

 The Chamber, through it’s Accelerate Greater Charleston fund, contributes funding for Youth Apprentices to cover classes and textbooks.
 Youth Apprentices finish the program with zero college debt.

-At the end of the two-year program, students will have earned a high school diploma, certification in a specific field from Trident Tech, credentialing from the U.S. Department of Labor, and two years of paid work experience.
+At the end of the two-year program, students will have earned a high school diploma, 30 hours of college credit in an industry-specific field from Trident Tech, credentialing from the U.S. Department of Labor and two years of paid work experience.

 By The Numbers